 - Not to watch movies that have sexual scenes or read magazines that have photographs of women partially clothed.

 One afternoon (a good 15 years ago), a very attractive, married woman from our church family came to my home and asked to speak to me.
 I told her very apologetically that Pam wasn’t home and that I do not counsel the opposite sex without her present.
 She assured me it wasn’t of a counselling nature and would only take a few minutes to share.
 I hesitantly agreed to see her for ‘a few minutes’.
-However, I quickly had her telling me how she finds herself physically attracted to me, to the degree that she was having highly inappropriate sexual thoughts about us together.
-I was completely gob-smacked and immediately told her that not only did she need to leave, she also needed to get in touch with Pam before lunchtime the next day.
+However, in no time at all she was telling me how she finds herself physically attracted to me and was having highly inappropriate sexual thoughts about us together.
+I was completely gob-smacked.
+I immediately told her that not only did she need to leave, she also needed to get in touch with Pam before lunchtime the next day.
 I instructed her to tell Pam what she had told me, to ask for Pam’s forgiveness, and to seek advice on how to deal with this and her thought life as a believer.
 She did this (incredibly) and confessed to Pam the next day and asked her forgiveness.
 Thankfully that ‘door’ was closed going forward.
-BUT I’m highly aware that it could have ended very differently with a moment of indiscretion becoming a lifetime of disappointment.
+BUT I am acutely aware that it could have ended very differently, with a moment of indiscretion becoming a lifetime of disappointment.
 This is another reason why I am highly cautious (and encourage others to be so) when it comes to any interactions with the opposite sex.

-May our God fill us with both His Spirit and His enabling grace, as we remain intentional in walking in purity and integrity in our relationship with Him, which we have through His Son Jesus Christ.
+May our God fill us with both His Spirit and His enabling grace as we remain intentional in walking in sexual purity and integrity in our relationship with Him, which we have through His Son Jesus Christ.

-To those who are struggling in this area, we encourage you to reach out to your local leaders in your church, be it a community leader, deacon or elder, and bring it into the light.
-This will be the first step to help walk you into a place of freedom.
-If you are not part of a local church, we encourage you to find one and integrate into family – you can find a partnering church in your area here.
+To those who are struggling in this area, we encourage you to reach out to your local church leaders, be it a community leader, deacon or elder, and bring it into the light.
+This will be the first step towards helping you walk in freedom.
+If you are not part of a local church, we encourage you to find one and integrate into family.
+You can find a partnering church in your area here.